chris-clement/Makers-Goals/Week_2.md

 - Attend Mini-Workshop on code review :white_check_mark:

+Learnt how to give feedback on a repo in Github.

-- Review our weekend challenge 'Airport Challenge'
+- Review our weekend challenge 'Airport Challenge' :white_check_mark:

+Reviewed our pair partners weekend challenge.
+Responded to feedback on our own work to help improve our code.

-- Pairing on the new challenge
+- Pairing on the new challenge :white_check_mark:

+Started the Oystercard challenge.
+Learnt how to create a Gemfile and completed 8 challenges.

-- Read up on the use of 'doubles'
+- Read up on the use of 'doubles' :white_check_mark:

+Within this is the allow statement which lets you set the return value of a method.
+This is useful for boolean methods or methods with random.

+### Tuesday 23rd November

+- Attend Domain Model Programming workshop

+- Progress through the Oystercard challenge

+- Read more about the use of doubles outside of 'allow'